Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "srName","string","The name of the subreddit in which to create the conversation for."
    "to","string","The modmail recipient name.

+   Specify a user name, or a subreddit name prefixed with `r/`.

-   To create a moderator conversation, don't specify this parameter (or set to empty string).
+   To create a moderator conversation, don't specify this parameter, or set it to an empty string.

    If the specified user is a moderator of the subreddit, this parameter is ignored and an internal moderator conversation is created instead."
    "subject","string","A subject line for the conversation."
    "body","string","Markdown text."
    "isAuthorHidden","boolean","Whether to expose your user name to the recipient.

-   By default, your name is exposed.
-Default: false."
+   By default the name is exposed.
+Default: false.

+   The UI only offers the ""Hide my username"" option when sending to a user, but the option has some effect when creating an internal conversation: the user name will be shown but have ""[hidden]"" next to it.

+   If this parameter is true when creating a to-subreddit conversation then an API error will occur (`UNKNOWN_ERROR`).
+   "

 |